 Donna Hart is recently retired from the Department of Anthropology, University of Missouri – St. Louis.
 She earned a PhD at Washington University in St. Louis.
 Her research areas include predation on primates and the ramifications of predation on early hominins.
 The latter topic is explored in Man the Hunted, the book for which Hart, and her co-author Bob Sussman, were awarded the 2006 W. W. Howells Book Prize from the American Anthropological Association.
 Preceding academics, Hart worked in the field of wildlife conservation, specializing in international wildlife treaties.

 Ian.
 C. Colquhoun first conducted behavioral observations on lemurs while an undergraduate at the University of Western Ontario.
 Fieldwork on lemurs continued during MA (McMaster University) and PhD studies (Washington University in St. Louis).
-He is an Associate Professor in the Department of Anthropology at the University of Western Ontario and current President of the Canadian Association for Physical Anthropology/l'Association Canadienne d'Anthropologie Physique and member of the Madagascar Section of the IUCN Primate Specialist Group.
+He is an Associate Professor in the Department of Anthropology at the University of Western Ontario and past president of the Canadian Association for Biological Anthropology/l'Association Canadienne d'Anthropologie Biologique and member of the Madagascar Section of the IUCN Primate Specialist Group.

 Foreword (Ian Tattersall)